kaanaytemir/Microsoft-Roadmap-Power-App/README.md

 ### Method 3
 1. If you already people who downloaded the app, ask them to use the share functionality in the app to provide you access

-Do you have any questions and/or remarks?
+Do you have any questions, remarks or you need help with installing the app?
 Feel free to message me!